 - developing Community Hubs at Aberdare, Mountain Ash and Ferndale.
-This work also contributes to the Cwm Taf Well-being Objective for 'Thriving Communities' as set out in The Cwm Taf Well-being Plan 2018-2023; - enhancing provision at Council libraries, to meet long term community need; - putting in place an Arts programme that will enrich the lives of all RCT residents, and celebrates 80 years of the Coliseum Theatre; - developing an effective 'Engagement Strategy' that will involve residents and communities, including those that are seldom heard; - progressing the new housing allocation scheme to support long term housing need; - progressing Bryn Pica Eco Park, ensuring integration with other national initiatives, including the Well being of Future Generations Act.
+This work also contributes to the Cwm Taf Well-being Objective for 'Thriving Communities' as set out The Cwm Taf Well-being Plan 2018-2023. - enhancing provision at Council libraries, to meet long term community need. - putting in place an Arts programme that will enrich the lives of all RCT residents, and celebrates 80 years of the Coliseum Theatre.